SaveJohn/JohnsenArt__Final_School_Assignment/README.md

 - **StripeWebhook_MissingSignature**
   Ensures that if the signature header is missing the webhook returns a 400 bad request.

-## Known Limitations

-- The stripe integration is in test mode, using a sandbox environment.
-- The **about** page uses placeholder text.

 ## License Notice